Upgrading

 ansible-playbook ansible/upgrade_lme.yml

-Upgrading from 1x is no longer supported.
-You will need to do a fresh install of a 2x version.
+Upgrading from LME 1.x is no longer supported.
+You will need to perform a clean install of a 2.x version.